glennklockwood/limelead/content/pages/sysadmin-howtos/beaglebone.md

 What follows are some notes on my experiences in June 2021.

-USB tunneled Ethernet doesn't appear to work out of box.  macOS picks up the adapter (as being unresponsive), the Beaglebone assigns itself the correct address (192.168.7.2), but macOS doesn't see the Beaglebone network device as being connected.
-After some amount of time (I'm not sure what triggers it) though, the adapter does come up and the Beaglebone can be accessed via
+USB tunneled Ethernet doesn't appear to work out of box.  macOS picks up the adapter (as being unresponsive), the BeagleBone assigns itself the correct address (192.168.7.2), but macOS doesn't see the BeagleBone network device as being connected.
+After some amount of time (I'm not sure what triggers it) though, the adapter does come up and the BeagleBone can be accessed via
 <http://192.168.7.2/>.
 I think this configuration is specified in
 `/etc/default/bb-boot`

 The [official Getting Started docs][] suggest that there is a nice getting started guide hosted on the board at the device IP address, but this does not seem to be the case.
-Cloud9 is what comes up if you connect to the Beaglebone via http, and it throws you in the deep end.
+Cloud9 is what comes up if you connect to the BeagleBone via http, and it throws you in the deep end.
 I think what is meant to show up is the [BeagleBone 101 page][].
 Picking through `/etc/nginx/sites-enabled/default` reveals that this functionality has been moved to